GTN-Tech/python-sdk/README.md

 renewing using authentication APIs.
 However when using the SDK, key renewing is not required since it is handled by the SDK in background.

-The <code>api_url</code> is the API hub where customers are connected to access the GTN API.
+The <code>api_url</code> is the API hub where customers are connected to access the GTN Embed.
 This URL can change depending on customer's registered country.

 #### Initiating API connection